As it so happens, there's a secret lake that couldn't be prettier right outside of your favorite hike in Zhangjiajie.

 Option Two: Or you can take public bus No. 2 (this will cost you just 1 CNY) to the lake.
 You’ll be able to catch this bus once you make it to Wulingyuan city via bus or taxi.

-Option Three: Or you can take a taxi from your hostel or wherever you are staying; then you can pay your cab to wait at the lake while you see the sights and will for sure have a ride home.
+Option Three: Or you can take a taxi from your hostel or snag one from the park; then you can pay your cab to wait at the lake while you see the sights and will for sure have a ride home.
 Splitting that cost with your group shouldn’t make that too expensive and is ultra convenient.

 Here’s the name in English and Chinese to help out your taxi driver: